-The staff recommendation found no systemic problems with CMP’s billing and metering system but ordered the company to hire an independent company to test specific issues that have not been resolved.
+Maine Public Utilities Commission staff has found no systemic problems with CMP’s billing and metering system but ordered the company to hire an independent company to test specific issues that have not been resolved.

-In the rate case, the staff recommended an increase of 2.45 percent in a customer’s bill starting March 1.
+In the 213-page rate case report, the staff recommended an increase of 2.45 percent in an average residential bill each month starting March 1.
+That’s less than half of what CMP was originally seeking.
+The increase is for improvements to customer service and reliability.

 The recommendations are not expected to quell mounting consumer criticism of the utility.